programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 When entering a manifest, paste the manifest URL itself, not the JSON text that appears when you open the manifest in a browser.

+{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-05.png" alt="Screenshot of Allmaps Editor showing where to paste a IIIF manifest URL." caption="Figure 5.
+Entering a IIIF manifest URL in Allmaps Editor." %}

 Allmaps uses metadata in the IIIF manifest to fetch image data from the host institution's servers.